Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;We never know how high we are till we are called to rise.
-Then if we are true to form our statures touch the skies.&quot;</em> <br>
+<em>&quot;Success does not consist in never making mistakes but in never making the same one a second time.&quot;</em> <br>
-— Emily Dickinson
+— George Bernard Shaw

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>